cksystemsteaching/selfie/grader/README.md

 ## Submitting Solutions for Grading

-Solutions of assignments must be submitted as git commit links to a private clone of the selfie repository hosted on GitHub and exclusively shared with your teacher such as the GitHub user [ckirsch](https://github.com/ckirsch).
+Solutions of assignments must be submitted as git commit links to a private clone of the selfie repository hosted on GitHub and exclusively shared with your teacher such as the GitHub user [ckirsch](https://github.com/ckirsch) and the teaching assistant.

 ### Creating a private clone of selfie